MRCIEU/epigenetics-journal-club/docs/presentations/ecd2022/matt-notes.md

 ## Elad Segev

-Discontinuities aging: artificial intelligence for identifying switch points in DNA methylation
+Epigenetic aging waves, switch points in DNA

+Only _nine_ genes are responsible for the majority of accelerated aging